 A medical evaluation for anorgasmia usually consists of:

 - A thorough medical history.
-Your doctor may also inquire about your sexual history, surgical history and current relationship.
+Your doctor may ask about your sexual history, surgical history and current relationship.
 Don't let embarrassment stop you from giving candid answers.
 These questions provide clues to the cause of your problem.

-- Physical examination.
+- A physical exam.
 Your doctor will probably conduct a general physical exam to look for physical causes of anorgasmia, such as an underlying medical condition.
 Your doctor may also examine your genital area to see if there's some obvious physical or anatomical reason for lack of orgasm.

 Lifestyle changes and therapy